shreshthr/project-git/README.md

 # project-git
-This project is about Git 🚀

-Created a site using Tailwind
+Created a site using Tailwind 🔥